-There is a whole host of useful apps to boost your productivity at work or to kill time on the bus ride home.
-But when you’re on a vacation, things can get pretty tiresome playing Candy Crush all day.
-So whether you’re homesick, taking a sabbatical from work or just out visiting a tourist spot in the worst weather there could be to visit it, we have a collection of the best Android apps you can use to actually get some value out of your holiday time.
+There is a whole host of useful apps to boost your work productivity or kill time on the bus ride home.
+But when you’re on vacation, things can get pretty tiresome playing Candy Crush all day.
+So whether you’re homesick, taking a sabbatical from work, or just out visiting a tourist spot in the worst weather there could be to visit, we have a collection of the best Android apps you can use to actually get some value out of your holiday time.

 Want to read comic books?
 Many look for comic books on book reading apps like Scribd or Moon+ Reader, but Comixology is where the real stuff is.
 The app lets you buy electronic copies of Marvel and DC titles as well as other popular comics.
 The app comes with a 30 day free trial too, in case you’re not entirely convinced by the looks of it.

 Don’t care for a carefree vacation?
 You could learn a new language.
-Studies do affirm multilingual people to have a lot of advantages.
+Studies do affirm multilingual people have a lot of advantages.
 An app like Duolingo can be really easy to grasp new languages.
-It is simple, efficient and has been used by many to successfully learn a language enough to speak comfortably with native speakers.
+It is simple and efficient and has been used by many to successfully learn a language enough to speak comfortably with native speakers.

 If you do decide to venture out to roam the place you’re holidaying, it can help to know what places to go to, and how good you should expect them to be.
 Yelp even has some neat VR elements that let reviews and details pop up when you point your camera at buildings you’re at.
 It’s pretty fun and helpful too.